yJLiGit/CS555-GEDCOM/README.md

 Project 04_Sprint1 : test data , US1 , US2 uploaded from YijinLi on 20160301

 Project 04_Sprint1 : US3 , US4 uploaded on 20160301

+Please notice: Spring1_AnandparaNe.java is contributed by AnandparaNe, Spring1_YijinLi.java contributed by Yijin Li, Since we have not figured out how to co-contributed to github, Yijin Li help upload/commit Spring1_AnandparaNe.java for AnandparaNe

+Project 04_Sprint1 : Main and output data uploaded